UPPMAX/HPC-python/docs/install_packages.rst

      .. code-block:: console

-         $ module load python/3.6.8
+         $ module load python/3.9.5
-         $ python -m venv --system-site-packages Example
+         $ python -m venv --system-site-packages Example2

-      "Example" is the name of the virtual environment.
-The directory “Example” is created in the present working directory.
+      "Example2" is the name of the virtual environment.
+The directory "Example2" is created in the present working directory.
 The ``-m`` flag makes sure that you use the libraries from the python version you are using.

    .. tab:: HPC2N